Updated: July 27, 2020

-As mentioned before, though you must be a resident in order to apply, you do not have to live in Portugal for any period of time after obtaining your NHR status.
-You can even break your tax resident status for more than a year and still maintain your condition as a non-habitual resident.
+As mentioned before, though, you must be a resident in order to apply, but you do not have to live in Portugal for any period of time after obtaining your NHR status.
+You can even break your tax resident status for more than a year and still maintain your non-habitual residence.

-This program is a good opportunity for those who want to live in Europe, but don’t want the residency obligations that force you into becoming tax resident in a country where you are taxed on your worldwide income.
+This program is a good opportunity for those who want to live in Europe but don’t want the residency obligations that force you into becoming a tax resident in a country where you are taxed on your worldwide income.

-While Portugal began these types of programs in the crux of the global financial crisis, the effects of being pro-business have been a boon to the Portuguese economy and have a good chance of being available in the coming years.
+While Portugal began both its Golden Visa and non-habitual residence programs in the crux of the global financial crisis, the effects of being pro-business have been a boon to the Portuguese economy and have a good chance of being available in the coming years.